keybuk/homebridge-powerview/README.md

 Supports:

  * Roller Shades.
- * Silhouette Shades with Vanes.
+ * Silhouette and Pirouette Shades with Vanes.
 The main accessory controls the vertical movement of the shades, and a slider under Details controls the tilt of the vanes.
 They can be controlled independently or combined using HomeKit scenes.
  * Duette Top-Down/Bottom-Up Shades.
 You will get two accessories, one for the bottom of the shade, and one of the top.
 They can be controlled independently or combined using HomeKit scenes,

 ## Installation